-Includes the average frequency of the clock-pins and data-pins of the selected clock domain.
+Includes the average frequency of the clock pins and data pins of the selected clock domain.
 Use the Select a Domain drop-down menu to choose another clock domain.
 If you wish, you may select a set of pins rather than a clock domain.
 If you select a set of pins instead of a clock domain, SmartPower reports only one average frequency (the average frequency of all the pins of the selected set).

 Average Frequencies are useful when you import a VCD file or SAIF file.
-Since these files enable you to specify the frequency of each pin individually, it is often useful to know the average clock-pin or data-pin frequency for a particular clock domain.
+Since these files enable you to specify the frequency of each pin individually, it is often useful to know the average clock pin or data pin frequency for a particular clock domain.

-To view the Average Frequencies of a clock domain:
+To view the Average Frequencies of a clock domain, click the Activity tab, and select a specific domain in the list.

-- 1. Select a clock domain.
-Click the Activity tab, and select a specific domain in the list. - 2.
-Verify the average clock frequency.
-If you did not specify a frequency annotation for any clock-pin in this clock domain, the average value is equal to the default clock-frequency of the clock domain.
-If you annotated one or several clock-pins, SmartPower takes these specific annotations into account to compute an average value. - 3.
-Verify the average data frequency.
-If you did not specify a frequency annotation for any data-pin in this clock domain, the average value is equal to the default data-frequency of the clock domain.
-If you annotated one or several data-pins, SmartPower takes these specific annotations into account to compute an average value.
+If you did not specify a frequency annotation for any clock pin in this clock domain, the average value is equal to the default clock frequency of the clock domain.
+If you annotated one or several clock pins, SmartPower takes these specific annotations into account to compute an average value.

+If you did not specify a frequency annotation for any data pin in this clock domain, the average value is equal to the default data frequency of the clock domain.
+If you annotated one or several data pins, SmartPower takes these specific annotations into account to compute an average value.